o-ran-sc/sim-a1-interface/docs/callout-server.rst

 POST
 ++++

 Force a specific response code for the all (the next) external server operation.
-Unless it is reset, it will always respond the same response code back.
+Unless it is reset, it will always send the same response code back.

 **URL path:**